m0-foundation/m-portal/audits/Kirill-Fedoseev-audit-report-v2.md

 ## Introduction

 An independent security review of the M^0 M Portal contracts was conducted by **kfedoseev** from 07.11.24 to 12.11.24.
-The following methods were used for conducting a security review:
+The fixes review was conducted on 22.11.24 and on 06.12.24.
+The following methods were used for conducting a security
+review:

 - Manual source code review